 D3.
-The Open University's right to cancel your registration
+Our right to cancel your registration

-- D3.1 The Open University may cancel your registration at any time if: - a) we find you have given us false or misleading information, or you do not keep your personal information up to date as set out in Section A6 ("Your Personal Information"); - b) you fail to pay your tuition fees as set out in Section B "Your fees"; - c) you break any of the conditions set out in this document (and any of the other rules and regulations referred to in it); - d) you are excluded from study as a result of a breach of the Code of Practice for Student Discipline or any breach of restrictions placed on your access to study, or due to a voluntary or imposed break in study following a Fitness to Study Stage 3 Case Conference Panel as outlined within the Fitness to Study Policy; - e) we are unable to deliver the services you require to complete your study from your geographical location, or we find that the course is not available for study in the country in which you are resident; - f) you fail to disclose any relevant, unspent, legal restrictions or conditions under Section A2, in line with the Code of Practice for Student Discipline (Sections 2.4.4c, 3.5 and 3.6.1).
+- D3.1 We may cancel your registration at any time if: - a) we find you have given us false or misleading information, or you do not keep your personal information up to date as set out in Section A6 ("Your Personal Information"); - b) you fail to pay your tuition fees as set out in Section B "Your fees". - c) you break any of the conditions set out in this document (and any of the other rules and regulations referred to in it);

+- d) you are suspended, excluded or expelled from study from The Open University (or from another subsidiary organisation) as a result of a breach of the Code of Practice for Student Discipline, or any breach of restrictions placed on your access to study; - e) we are unable to deliver the services you require to complete your study from your geographical location, or we find that the course is not available for study in the country in which you are resident; - f) you fail to disclose any relevant, unspent, legal restrictions or conditions under Section A2, in line with the Code of Practice for Student Discipline (Sections 2.4.4c, 3.5 and 3.6.1);